ipsingh06/seedsync/README.md

 ### AutoQueue

+AutoQueue queues all newly discovered files on the remote server.
+You can also restrict AutoQueue to pattern-based matches (see this option in the Settings page).
-The AutoQueue page is where you can add or remove autoqueue patterns.
+When pattern restriction is enabled, the AutoQueue page is where you can add or remove patterns.
 Any files or directories on the remote server that match a pattern will be automatically queued for transfer.